 My brokenness has helped me be a better woman – I have my Masters Degree, an awesome job, own my home, and live in a new city.
 I had to train my mind that my life is amazing and I that I am not defined by my situation, but instead my situation is just a part of my journey, story, and life.

-Whoever thought my situation could be so broken, but be so beautiful at the same time?
+Whoever would of thought my situation could be so broken, but be so beautiful at the same time?
 Who would of thought that God was going to utilize my brokenness to possibly help someone believe that they can get out of theirs?
 We all have broken pieces, but they are Beautifully Broken pieces that are a part of the journey.
 What are you going to do with your Beautifully Broken pieces?